Exterminator for Fleas: Do You Need One?

 Understanding the Three-Part Treatment Program

-The oral medications require the flea to bite the pet before it can die, so your pet is still getting bitten if you don’t treat your home.
+Those oral medications require the flea to bite the pet before it can die, so your pet is still getting bitten if you don’t treat your home.
 If there are 1,000 fleas in your house, the medication will only catch the ones that make contact with your pet.

-The topical medications repel a bit, but they also require your poor pets to be bitten before the flea is rendered sterile or poisoned.
+Topical medications might repel a bit, but they also require your poor pets to be bitten before the flea is rendered sterile or poisoned.
 The problem is that many folks think the vet is the only place they need to go for fleas, and nothing could be further from the truth.
+Treating fleas requires a three-part method, and if you skip any part of this equation, it will impact your infestation.

 1. Your Yard

-The first step in treating an infestation is to get right to the source.
+The first act in treating an infestation is to get right to the source.
 The fleas come from your yard.
 You would be surprised how many calls we get from people who say they don’t even have pets, yet their home is infested.

 Perhaps they’ve just moved in, so they’re dealing with stragglers left by previous tenants.
 The truth is that fleas don’t need a pet to hitch a ride inside your home.
 They can come in on your pant legs or socks.
+All they need is a host; your blood is just as tasty to them as your pet, Max.
+Bear in mind, some yards—especially those near wooded areas and water—will have more fleas than others.

 2. Your Home

 Many methods on the market that you can do yourself only kill the live insects, but what about all those waiting eggs?
 They’re soon going to be a significant issue.
 Make sure you buy something that will take care of both problems, or you might as well flush your money down the drain.
+This is why so many people turn to our professional flea pest control.

 3. Your Pet